 How Can You Tell if a White Wine Will Be Sweet?

 White wine labels can offer wine detectives initial clues as to the sweetness levels of a wine.
-Generally speaking, there will be one of two extremes, either the wine will have a really high alcohol content as in a fortified wine like Sherry, or be low in alcohol content like many of Germany's Rieslings with ranges of 8-12% alcohol.
+Generally speaking, there will be one of two extremes: either the wine will have a really high alcohol content, as in a fortified wine such as Sherry, or it will be low in alcohol content like many of Germany's Rieslings, with ranges of 8-12% alcohol.
 However, this method falls short in the case of the French Sauternes, which often weigh in at the average for table wine, 14% abv.
 It's interesting to note that the International Riesling Foundation has designed a labeling initiative, the Riesling Taste Profile, that allows consumers to determine sweetness levels based on a back of bottle scale.
 It certainly makes it easier to find a sweet white wine, without all of the guesswork, perhaps it will catch on with other sweet wines.